In this article, you can learn how to read microexpressions on people’s faces and boost your emotional intelligence.

 Before you can identify the basic emotions and the associated facial expressions under fast-speed conditions, you need to store strong visual representations of each of them in your memory.

-Only then you’ll be able to “abstract” over them, meaning, you can find the underlying characteristics that make up the facial expression of a certain emotion and use them to reliably distinguish it from the facial expressions of other emotions.
+Only then you’ll be able to “abstract” over them, meaning, to find the underlying characteristics that make up the facial expression of a certain emotion and use them to reliably distinguish it from the facial expressions of other emotions.

 In fact, sometimes we even confuse facial expressions for others that look similar (e.g., anger and disgust), especially if they appear very fast on the face.